simdjson/simdjson/doc/basics.md

   `double(element)`.
 This works for `std::string_view`, double, uint64_t, int64_t, bool,
   ondemand::object and ondemand::array.
 We also have explicit methods such as `get_string()`, `get_double()`,
   `get_uint64()`, `get_int64()`, `get_bool()`, `get_object()` and `get_array()`.
 After a cast or an explicit method,
-  the number, string or boolean will be parsed, or the initial `[` or `{` will be verified.
+  the number, string or boolean will be parsed, or the initial `{` or `[` will be verified for ondemand::object and ondemand::array.
 An exception is thrown if the cast is not possible.
+Importantly, when getting an ondemand::object or ondemand::array instance, its content is not validated: you are only guaranteed that the corresponding initial character (`{` or `[`) is present.
+Thus, for example, you could have an ondemand::object instance pointing at the invalid JSON `{ "this is not a valid object" }`: the validation occurs as you access the content.
   The `get_string()` returns a valid UTF-8 string, after unescaping characters as needed: unmatched surrogate pairs are treated as an error unless you pass `true` (`get_string(true)`) as a parameter to get replacement characters where errors occur.
 If you somehow need to access non-UTF-8 strings in a lossless manner (e.g., if you strings contain unpaired surrogates), you may use the `get_wobbly_string()` function to get a string in the [WTF-8 format](https://simonsapin.github.io/wtf-8).
-  Or you may pass `true` as a parameter to the
   When calling `get_uint64()` and `get_int64()`, if the number does not fit in a corresponding 64-bit integer type, it is also considered an error.
+When parsing numbers or other scalar values, the library checks that the value is followed by an expected character, thus you *may* get a number parsing error when accessing the digits as an integer in the following strings: `{"number":12332a`, `{"number":12332\0`, `{"number":12332` (the digits appear at the end).
+We always abide by the [RFC 8259](https://www.tbray.org/ongoing/When/201x/2017/12/14/rfc8259.html) JSON specification so that, for example, numbers prefixed by the `+` sign are in error.

   > IMPORTANT NOTE: values can only be parsed once.
 Since documents are *iterators*, once you have
   > parsed a value (such as by casting to double), you cannot get at it again.
 It is an error to call